-Mechatronic engineering is concerned with the design of automated machines.
-It is strongly based on a combination of mechanical, electronics and software engineering, but is a distinctly different discipline to all three.
+Mechatronic Engineering is concerned with the design of automated machines.
+It is based on a combination of mechanical, electronics and software engineering, but is a distinctly different discipline to all three.

 Leading mechatronic engineering academics across Australia agreed on the following more formal definition for future revisions of the Engineers Australia competency standards:

 “Mechatronic engineering is the engineering discipline concerned with the research, design, implementation and maintenance of intelligent engineered products and processes enabled by the integration of mechanical, electronic, computer, and software engineering technologies.”

 Specific expertise areas include:

 - Control Systems

 - Embedded & Real-time Systems